hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

   admission differences.
 - Fall 2005–2009 is excluded entirely due to lack of per-campus granularity (see Time window above).
+- Demographic subgroup counts (in the demographic breakdown view) do not always sum to the overall campus total.
+The source data suppresses small group counts for privacy, so some students aren't captured in any demographic category shown.

 ## Files